preeet1000/React-tutorial/README.md

 Props - Props can be passed to the children component.

-Context - It is a separate store entity or central store in the webapp and can be access from anywhere.
+Context - It is a separate store entity or central store in the webapp and it is a react own feature and can be access from anywhere.

-Store - It is a separate store entity and can be access from anywhere.
+Store - It is a separate store entity using Redux and can be access from anywhere.

 Setup